Skip to content

 }

-• src_dir: Path to the folder containing C++ files to be analyzed (memory leak, resource leak, race condition).
+• src_dir: Path to folder containing C++ files to be analyzed (memory leak, resource leak, race condition).

 • reset_cache: Automatically clean previous analysis cache when starting the MCP server.
-If set to false, the MCP server will skip files that have already been analyzed.

-• report_dir: Specifies the directory for HTML reports.
+• report_dir: Specifies directory for HTML reports.

 installation